 - b.
-Applicants are required to upload one page of figures (charts, diagrams, etc.) and one page of references.
+Applicants are required to upload one page of figures (charts, diagrams, etc.) and one page of references (expected referencing format: Authors, Title, Journal, year, issue, pages).
 These pages must have margins of min.
 1 cm top and bottom and min.
-1.5 cm left and right and a font size of 12 pts Times New Roman or Arial. - If the document exceeds the given limitations, only the first 2 pages will be submitted, and the remaining pages will be truncated.

-4.5 Use of Artificial Intelligence (AI)
+1.5 cm left and right and a font size of 12 pts Times New Roman or Arial and must be uploaded in PDF format.
+If the document exceeds the given limitations, only the first 2 pages will be submitted, and the remaining pages will be truncated. - 4.7 Use of Artificial Intelligence (AI) - a.

-- a.
 ERS acknowledges the value of using Artificial Intelligence (AI) tools, as well as human feedback, in the preparation of funding applications.
-Therefore, AI tools are permitted to enhance clarity and language (e.g., for proofreading purposes such as reducing grammatical errors, providing alternative vocabulary, and suggesting sentence rephrasing).
+Therefore, AI tools are permitted to enhance clarity and language

+(e.g., for proofreading purposes such as reducing grammatical errors, providing alternative vocabulary, and suggesting sentence rephrasing).
 However, applicants are responsible for ensuring the originality and accuracy of their proposals.
-AI tools should not be used to generate scientific ideas. - b.
+Al tools should not be used to generate scientific ideas.

+- b.
 To provide transparency, applicants are requested to disclose whether AI tools were used in preparing their applications, and for what purpose (e.g., chatGPT was used to improve language style). - c.
 Applicants should include information about how generative AI will be utilised in their proposed research activities within the proposal.
 ERS encourages applicants to use generative AI ethically and responsibly, including respecting legal and research standards requirements.
 Applicants remain fully responsible for the use of generative AI in their activities, in line with the accountability principle that emphasises responsibility and human oversight.
-Failure to comply with this rule may result in disqualification of the application or revocation of any awarded funding.

-4.6 Areas of the research project
+Failure to comply with this rule may result in disqualification of the application or revocation of any awarded funding. - 4.8 Areas of the research project